 Two-spotted Spider Mite

-Two-spotted spider mites (Tetranychus urticae) are present in soybean crops every year, but they are not often a significant problem.
+Two-spotted spider mites (Tetranychus urticae) are more closely related to spiders than to insects.
+They are widely distributed across all soybean growing regions and are present in soybean crops every year, but they are not often a significant problem.
 The risk of significant two-spotted spider mite infestations increases considerably during periods of hot weather and prolonged drought.
 For farmers and crop advisors not familiar with spider mites, the progression of symptoms from silvering, yellowing, browning, lower leaf loss and death, may be mistaken for drought symptoms.

 Two-spotted spider mites have a wide host range, including soybeans, dry beans, alfalfa, corn, vegetables, ornamentals, and trees.